-However, other people with a U.S. spouse have been denied the opportunity to visit because the consular officer or border official determined that they did not present sufficient evidence that their stay would only be temporary.
+However, some people with a U.S. spouse or other family member who could or has petitioned for them are, in fact, denied the opportunity to visit because the consular officer or border official determined that they did not present sufficient evidence that their stay would only be temporary.

 The reverse is also true, so if you overstayed a visa in the past or got in trouble with the law, you probably will face difficulty.
 If you are from a country with a high rate of visa denials or citizens who overstay their visas, you will likely encounter an uphill battle, where people from "less suspect" nations might face fewer hurdles.

-If you are worried, you should consult with an immigration attorney who can best advise you on how to proceed based upon your individual situation.
+If you are worried, consult with an immigration attorney who can advise you on how to proceed based upon your individual situation.

-Also, if you are eligible for the VWP and you are nervous that you might be turned away by CBP because of your pending immigrant visa petition, you might want to apply for a B visa instead for the added assurance that you won't be turned away at the border after doling out the expenses for your trip.
+Also, if you are eligible for the VWP and you are nervous that you might be turned away by CBP because of your pending immigrant visa petition, you might want to apply for a B visa instead.
+This provides some added assurance that you won't be turned away at the border after doling out the expenses for your trip.
 However, keep in mind that CBP can always override a visa decision.